-You press your iPad’s power button, and nothing happens?
-If your iPad will not turn on when you press any button, you may think that you iPad is broken and you may need to replace it.
+If your iPad shows a black screen and will not turn on when you press any button, you might think that you iPad is broken and that you now need to replace it.
 But don’t panic.
-There are lots of things that you can do to fix your device; because usually there is an easy solution.
+There are lots of things to do to fix your device.
+Usually, there is an easy solution.

-Turn on your device
+Turn on Your iDevice

 Charge your iPad

-Sometimes, when you try to turn on your iPad and your iPad will not turn on.
-If it doesn’t show anything except for a black screen, then most likely your tablet just ran out of battery.
-All you have to do is connect your iPad to a wall charger for at least 15 minutes.
-Make sure that your charger and cable is working effectively.
+Sometimes, when you try to turn on your iPad and your iPad, it just doesn’t power up at all.
+If it doesn’t show anything except a black screen, then most likely your tablet just ran out of battery.
+All you have to do is connect your iPad to a wall charger for at least 1 hour.

-Restore with iTunes
+Recover and Restore with iTunes

 If your iPad’s screen is black, showing the Apple logo, you may want to try restoring your iPad with iTunes.
-Connect your iPad to your computer.
+First, update iTunes on your computer to the latest version.
+Then connect your iPad to your computer.
 Select your iPad in iTunes, then click Restore.

 Don’t know where iTunes stores your backups?
 Head over to this tutorial to find out.